foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab1_compiler_opt.rst

 Part 4.
 Optimizing code
 --------------------------

-An example code below contains a function called "test"  which contains a 20 step for loop and a multiply accumulate operation done manually.
+An example code below contains a function called "test"  which contains a for loop and a multiply accumulate operation done manually.

 .. code-block:: c